oliolioli/earthquake-sensors/README.md

 ## Find start and end of an earthquake ##
-Find the beginning of the earthquake and display the number of the entry.
-We say that there is an earthquake if the absolute value of the signal exceeds 20.0.
-(You can try with other thresholds.)
+Finds the beginning of the earthquake and displays the number of the entry.
+We say that there is an earthquake if the absolute value of the **signal exceeds 20.0**.

-Look for the end of the earthquake, and display the number of the entry.
+Looks for the end of the earthquake, and displays the number of the entry.
 The earthquake is said to be over if 200 consecutive values are below the threshold.

 ## Calculate energy ##
-Calculate the energy of the earthquake, i.e. the sum of the square values (∑x²) between the beginning and the end.
+Calculates the energy of the earthquake, i.e. the sum of the square values (∑x²) between the beginning and the end.

 ## Detect several earthquakes ##
-Modify your program to detect several earthquakes.
-For each earthquake, display its beginning, its length, and its energy.
+Detects several earthquakes.
+For each earthquake, it displays its beginning, its length, and its energy.

 ![](https://github.com/oliolioli/earthquake-sensors/blob/main/earthquake2.png)